gl-inet/docs3.x/docs/troubleshooting/debrick.md

 Please follow the procedures below to access the Uboot Web UI and re-install the firmware.

-You can also refer to our video, [How to Recover GL.iNet Mini Router by U-Boot FailSafe](https://docs.gl-inet.com/en/3/video/tutor/#how-to-recover-glinet-mini-router-by-u-boot-failsafe).

 <ol type="1">
     <li><p>
         First you have to download <b>firmware</b> to your computer.
 You can download the firmware <a href="https://dl.gl-inet.com/firmware" target="_blank">here</a>.
 For GL-AR300M, GL-AR300M-Ext, GL-AR750S-Ext, GL-E750, GL-X1200, please download the .img firmware file.
 For GL-B1300, GL-S1300, please download the .img firmware.
 Everyone else, download the .bin firmware file.